 The hurricane is forming and, with it, several of its signature features: the immense, dense body and bands of storms flanking the distinct inner eye, an area of low pressure ensconced by the strongest part of the storm near the center.
 Once stabilized, we are now dealing with a proper hurricane.

-With that hurricane comes pandemonium: positively mythical quantities of rain and attendant flooding, the flooding made worse by the influx of storm surge far beyond the beaches, constant lightning, immensely powerful sustained winds and gusts that are stronger yet and secondary tornadoes, each a minor disaster unto itself.
+With that hurricane comes pandemonium: very large quantities of rain and attendant flooding, the flooding made worse by the influx of storm surge far beyond the beaches, constant lightning, immensely powerful sustained winds and gusts that are stronger yet and secondary tornadoes, each a minor disaster unto itself.

 If a hurricane sounds like a sort of mothership of mayhem, you aren’t wrong.

 Hurricanes mercifully only form, typically during the season, which for Atlantic and North Pacific hurricanes lasts roughly from the middle of the year, around June, though the end of November and even into December depending on the climate.

 The first third to middle of this “season” is often when we’ll see the most intense and most frequent hurricane formation.